 Following are the roles we are called upon to fulfill, with links to tips for doing a good job.
 Roles and responsibilities may vary slightly from club to club, so check with our Vice President of Education or your Mentor when you are assigned a role.

 Click on the Role name below for more information directly from the Toastmasters International website.
-The booklet “A Toastmaster Wears Many Hats” provides even more guidance on preparing for a role.
+Also available for download through the TMI website is the very useful booklet “A Toastmaster Wears Many Hats” .

 - Reviews the agenda